-English Language is a key communication vehicle both locally and in the global scene.
-Being competent in the English Language not only enables the pupils to communicate effectively in the language but will also value add to the pupils’ learning capability in all other areas.
-Language is not only taught but must be caught as well.
+English Language is a key communication vehicle both locally and internationally.
+Being competent in the English Language not only enables the students to communicate effectively in the language, but will also value add to the students’ learning capability in all other areas.

 Joy of Learning

 EL FiestaThe week-long English Language Fiesta is the department’s signature programme where students experience fun and authentic language activities in and outside the classrooms, taking a break from their usual lessons.
 Different interesting activities such as poetry recitation, Reader’s Theatre, hands-on activities, creation of animation clips, and debates etc are organised to provide platforms for students to develop a love for the language.
 Through these activities, students see for themselves how the four skills of listening, speaking, reading, and writing come alive.
 Students especially love the recess game booths put up by their P5/6 seniors and Parent Volunteers.

 Joy to ReadBelieving that reading is fundamental to language acquisition, the school seeks to equip all students with reading skills and develop in them a life-long love for reading through the Joy To Read Programme, a whole school approach reading programme during which students will read together once a week, with the teachers role-modelling the pleasure and importance of reading.
 The school hopes that through this, the school will build a culture of reading and students become life-long avid readers.

 The Little Red Dot reading programme for Primary 4 and 5 exposes students to authentic texts.
 With teachers' guidance and article analysis worksheets, students analyse reports, features and opinion pieces to understand the different purposes of writing, grammatical features, and relevance of these texts to the readers.
 Through this programme, students pick up a habit of reading newspaper articles at a young age for pleasure as well as information.